What happens once I complete the quilt setup purchase?

 How much does a quilt cost?

 It costs $35 to set up a quilt (each setup purchase comes with two free squares).
 Individual squares cost $25 each and a minimum of 15 squares must be purchased for the project to be a go.
-Shipping and handling is included in this cost.
+Quilts ship for FREE (continental U.S. only).

 What are the minimum and maximum number of squares to make a quilt?